Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Introduction

 \section{Introduction}

-Diffusion~\cite{song2020generativemodelingestimatinggradients, ncsnv2, NEURIPS2020_DDPM, song2021scorebased} and flow matching models~\cite{rf, flowmatching} have achieved remarkable performance across a wide range of applications.
+Diffusion~\citep{song2020generativemodelingestimatinggradients, ncsnv2, NEURIPS2020_DDPM, song2021scorebased} and flow matching models~\citep{rf, flowmatching} have achieved remarkable performance across a wide range of applications.
 This progress stems from flow-based modeling and multi-step inference, but is limited by multiple network evaluations during generation.

-Consistency Models~\cite{consistencymodel} and its variants~\cite{shortcutmodel, meanflow, facm} have been proposed for training from scratch in few-step generation.
-Earlier studies on consistency models have often exhibited training instability and limited reproducibility, motivating subsequent work to stabilize training~\cite{ict, ect, sct}.
+Consistency Models~\citep{consistencymodel, shortcutmodel, meanflow, facm} have been proposed as few-step generation methods for both training-from-scratch and distillation settings.
+Earlier consistency training methods have often exhibited training instability and limited reproducibility in scratch settings, motivating subsequent work to stabilize training~\citep{ict, ect, sct}.
 While prior efforts have provided meaningful insights, the explanations remain fragmented, and the theoretical relationships among existing approaches remain unclear.

-Prior work has explored distillation-based perspectives on consistency models from complementary viewpoints. \citet{flowmapmatching} formulates Eulerian distillation and highlights discrepancies between distillation and training-from-scratch objectives, with a primary focus on understanding distillation behavior. \citet{alignyourflow} further introduces a consistency-based reformulation of Eulerian distillation, demonstrating its scalability in teacher–student settings.
+Prior work has explored distillation perspectives on consistency models from complementary viewpoints. \citet{flowmapmatching} provides a flow-map framework that organizes few-step distillation methods into Eulerian, Lagrangian, and semigroup-type formulations.
+This framework offers a unified perspective for distillation objectives, while also identifying objective-level discrepancies between training-from-scratch and distillation.

-Self-distillation~\cite{boffi2025} further considers training from scratch by learning flows while distilling from the model itself using Eulerian distillation.
-Although this provides a connection between distillation and training-from-scratch, large gradient norms have been reported in high-dimensional settings, posing challenges for optimization.
+Since these discrepancies may steer training toward undesired solutions, self-distillation~\citep{boffi2025} recasts training-from-scratch methods through a distillation view.
+This reduces the objective-level gap by aligning the guiding velocity with the learned flow.
+However, Eulerian self-distillation is reported to produce large gradient norms in high-dimensional settings, and its direct use can still pose optimization challenges.

-In this work, we present a systematic examination of training instability in consistency models.
-We jointly analyze existing approaches through two training objectives, Eulerian distillation and consistency training, with key design factors, including time condition and guiding velocity.
+In this work, we systematically examine training instability and reproducibility in consistency models.
+We jointly analyze existing approaches through two training objectives, Eulerian distillation and consistency training.
+Along these objectives, we also explore key design factors: weight initialization and time condition.